 What about photography workshops?

 If you are planning a photography workshop, you may need a Commercial Use Authorization.

 Use of aircraft and helicopters is restricted and must be approved in a case-by-case basis.
 Sensitive wildlife habitat, expectation of solitude in wilderness areas, and safety are our primary consideration with regard to over flight activities.
 Therefore, aerial filming is rarely allowed.
 Use of drones is strictly prohibited within the park's boundaries.

 Potential permittees should be aware that about 14,000 acres within Colorado National Monument are Recommended Wilderness and are managed as federally designated Wilderness.
 Only educational filming is permitted within Wilderness areas.

 Termination of Permit

-All filming or photography permits issued by the National Park Service are "revocable" on 24 hours notice or WITHOUT NOTICE if the terms of the permit are violated.
-Deliberate infractions of the terms of the filming permit or the deliberate making of false or misleading statements concerning intended actions in order to obtain a permit are causes for immediate termination of the permit and cause for possible prosecution.
+All photography permits issued by the National Park Service are "revocable" on 24 hours notice or WITHOUT NOTICE if the terms of the permit are violated.
+Deliberate infractions of the terms of the permit or the deliberate making of false or misleading statements concerning intended actions in order to obtain a permit are causes for immediate termination of the permit and cause for possible prosecution.
 Permits will be revoked if damage to resources or facilities is threatened, or if there is a clear danger to public health or safety.